ProximityMicrowave/Obsidian-Vaults/Ragnarok/Perennian.md

 Each Perennian is of a lineage, when a Perennian is lost, dies, or exiled, she is cloned and a repository of memories from their lineage known as an [[Almanac]] is passed on to the new custodian of the lineage.

 ### Fashion and Clothing
 Perennians are typically seen wearing form fitting conservative clothing, revealing very little skin.
-Their clothing is made from a nano-fabric which adjusts with temperature to maintain a comfortable internal temperature in a wide range of environments, as such they are usually seen wearing the same or similar clothing in almost any environment.
+Their clothing is made from a nano-fabric which adjusts with temperature to maintain a comfortable internal temperature in a wide range of climates.

 ## Social Structure
 Perennians generally adhere to a flat social structure.
 Most decisions are made by consensus and during times of crisis temporary leadership is appointed and given only the necessary authority to carry out their directive.